1. Production plan¶

 $ symfony domain:attach example.com Waiting for activity 22jdotpwtrxz6 (Tugdual Saunier added domain example.com): Building application 'app' (runtime type: php:7.3, tree: a4a225e) Reusing existing build for this tree ID Provisioning certificates (Next refresh will be at 2019-05-28 11:39:30+00:00.)
 Environment certificates - certificate 84c845e: expiring on 2019-06-25 11:39:30+00:00, covering example.com Re-deploying environment nq3xa5jtywvyc-master-7rqtwti Activity 22jdotpwtrxz6 succeeded The domain example.com has been attached.

-*.example.com) are also supported.
+*.example.com) are also supported using the

 If you require access to the project before the domain name switch is done, you

 can create a